daisyliu0225/Mario_Firebase/README.md

   - ![goomba pic](readme/enemies/goomba.png)
   - mechanism
   1. If the player touches goombas, the player will lose a life.
   2. If the player hits goombas by head, the goomba will die.
+The score increases by 50.

      <br>